Lesterpaintstheworld/terminal-velocity/story/act2/chapter1/scene2/2_1_2_scene/02_005_key_moments.md

 3. **Third Major Beat**
    - A pivotal moment occurs when a young activist challenges both Isabella and Marcus to consider the voices of marginalized groups in their proposals.
    - The scene culminates in a call for unity, as both characters realize the importance of collaboration in addressing the ethical dilemmas posed by AI.
-   - The emotional stakes are heightened as the community begins to rally around the idea of inclusive decision-making.
+   - The emotional stakes are heightened as the community begins to rally around the idea of inclusive decision-making, emphasizing the urgency of their collective voice in shaping AI policies.